ArthurBriens/store_forecast/README.md

-Store forecasts from KAGGLE - practise for econometrics in real life
+Store forecasts from KAGGLE - practice for econometrics in real life